-It is further acknowledged that the current model of formal housing delivery is unable, as a single delivery mechanism, to meet the housing backlog, new growth and may also perpetuate current spatial challenges.
+It is further acknowledged that the current model of formal housing delivery is unable, as a single delivery mechanism, to meet the housing backlog, new growth and may perpetuates' spatial challenges.
 Thus, the in-situ upgrade of informal settlements is an important part of addressing these challenges.

-The management and upgrading of informal settlements are an ever-evolving programme and require constant monitoring and updating.
+The management and upgrading of informal settlements are an ever-evolving programme and requires constant monitoring and updating.
 The City distinguishes between two types of settlements, i.e. administratively recognised informal settlements and unrecognised informal settlements.

-Table 34: Types of informal settlements
+Table 32: Types of informal settlements

-TYPE DESCRIPTION Informal This is an unplanned area of informality where unauthorised housing structures that settlement do not comply with any existing planning and building regulations are erected.
-However, the City has engaged with respective community leadership, undertaking various assessments with respect to the ability to deliver services, and (in some instances) has provided the settlement with basic services or initiated a process of informal settlement upgrading.
-Newly formed Any informal settlement established as a result of an active land invasion process. settlements (to be This area of informality is not yet administratively assessed by the municipality as classified) an informal settlement and will be classified into one of the other typologies once the investigation has been completed.
-Only emergency relief services will be considered where appropriate.
+TYPE DESCRIPTION Administratively An unplanned area of informality where unauthorised housing structures are recognised erected, and do not comply with any existing planning and building regulations. informal However, the City has recognised the settlement by engaging with community settlement leadership, undertaking various assessments with respect to the ability to deliver services, and (in some instances) has provided the settlement with basic services or initiated a process of informal settlement upgrading Unrecognised Any informal settlement established because of an active, unlawful occupation informal settlement process.
+This area of informality is not yet administratively recognised by the City as an informal settlement.
+This type of unauthorised settlement will not immediately (if at all) be formalised and upgraded to a formal township in terms of the City's existing housing policies and programmes.
+Only emergency relief services might be considered, where appropriate.
+Due formal assessment processes must be followed, i.e. the feasibility of their location, ownership, the availability of services, etc. must be determined and duly budgeted for.

 The City's Department of Informal Settlements reviews all its areas of informality on an annual basis, utilising the most recent aerial photography and annual settlement surveys.
-The attribute data and management information of the dataset have subsequently been updated.
+The attribute data and management information of the dataset has subsequently been updated.